6 Things NOT to do in Bali

 I know the ceremonies are exciting, vibrant and interesting to watch but please do not disrupt any ceremony whilst it is in progress.
 You would not like it happening to you so try to reciprocate.
 There are ceremonies all the time and many of these happen in the street or in the local village Banjar which just might be really close to where your staying or eating.
 You will hear the Gamelan music and see the colourful dresses all word by the men and women.
 It’s a real sight and something you have probably never seen before.
 So it’s fine to watch and take photos, but don’t interrupt them or try to get involved.
 Also, so not enter the temple area while the ceremony is happening.
 It’s their rituals, so stay well clear.

 6) Don’t get aggressive when bargaining

 Balinese love to bargain but please do not try to push the price down too far.
 If you do not get the price you wanted, accept it and move on.
 There is no need to be nasty or angry.
 It is a bit of a game so treat it like that.
 Never abuse or scream at them especially if its an older lady or what the Balinese call Ibu.

 Also read: Shopping in Seminyak, some great tips

-Lastly and I want to add this as an extra DON’T do and that’s drive badly if your hiring a motor bike in Bali – as you can see roads and traffic conditions are hazardous and accidents from tourists who think they are bullet proof happen all the time.
+Lastly and I want to add this as an extra DON’T and that’s drive badly if your hiring a motor bike in Bali – as you can see roads and traffic conditions are hazardous and accidents from tourists who think they are bullet proof happen all the time.
 Be really careful and never ever speed especially on main thoroughfares like Sunset Road or the main roads around Sanur or the huge ByPass near the airport.
 These areas are really dangerous!

 Have a great time in Bali – you are absolutely going to love Bali – but while you are out there mixing it with the locals, please keep these tips in mind and enjoy your holiday.